GodRishUniverse/GodRishUniverse/README.md

 * I like to innovate and make things I find interesting!
 * A passionate AI/DL/ML researcher/developer/aficionado and HPC enthusiast with interests in system design and large projects.
-* I’m currently working on Research Paper implementations and Neural Networks in C++ and CUDA.
+* I’m currently working on Research Paper implementations and Neural Networks in C++ and CUDA. ~~Need to restart 100 days of CUDA~~
-* Some of my other interests: Competitive Programming, Algorithms, Quantum Computing, AR/VR, Blockchain and Web3, Computer Graphics, BCI, Cricket, and Material Sciences and Physics to name a few (I have a lot of things that I find interesting ~~and get overwhelmed too sometimes~~)
+* Experience and interests in : Deep Learning, Optimization and low level code, Algorithms, Computer Graphics, Cricket, and Material Sciences and Physics to name a few (I have a lot of things that I find interesting ~~and get overwhelmed too sometimes~~)

 * *If you have something that enhances my knowledge, makes my life more interesting or an opportunity* for **me**, please feel free to email me at *agarwalrishabh2005 [at] g[oogle]mail [dot] com*
 * I will respond if the proposals are a good match for my interests
-* Connect with me on LinkedIn: send cool technological ideas/things my way!
+* Connect with me on LinkedIn: send cool technological ideas/things/books my way!